 Summary: This Long Beach Health Officer Order (Order) amends and supersedes all Prior Safer at Home Orders (Prior Orders) issued by the Long Beach Health Officer to control the spread of the Novel Coronavirus (COVID-19) within the City of Long Beach (City).
-This Order amends, clarifies, and continues certain terms of the Prior Orders to ensure continued physical distancing and person-to-person contact is limited to reduce the rate of transmission of COVID-19.
+This Order amends, clarifies, and continues certain terms of the Prior Orders to ensure continued physical distancing and person-toperson contact is limited to reduce the rate of transmission of COVID-19.
 Changes from the previous Order are highlighted.

-On August 28, 2021, California Department of Public Health (CDPH) the Blueprint for a Safer Economy (Blueprint) and color-coded tiers that indicate which activities, sectors and businesses are permitted to reopen based on local case rates and test positivity.
-As of March 12, 2021, Los Angeles County, including Long Beach, is assigned the "Substantial - Red Tier" (Red Tier) under the Blueprint.
-This Order allows certain sectors, businesses and activities in the Red Tier to operate with modifications.
+On August 28, 2020, California Department of Public Health (CDPH) the Blueprint for a Safer Economy (Blueprint) and color-coded tiers that indicate which activities, sectors and businesses are permitted to reopen based on local case rates and test positivity.
+As of March 31, 2021, Los Angeles County, including Long Beach, will be assigned the "Substantial - Orange Tier" (Orange Tier) under the Blueprint.
+This Order is amended to align with updates to the Blueprint regarding gatherings.
+This Order takes effect on April 16, 2021 at 11:59 pm.

 This Order is also issued to ensure that City residents remain in their residences except as permitted in this Order, to limit close contact with others outside their household in both indoor and outdoor spaces and to further reduce the risk of community transmission of COVID-19.
-Limiting interactions among non-household members, especially in places where persons are in close proximity without a face covering or mask, is essential to slowing the spread of COVID-19.
+Limiting interactions among non-household members, especially in places where persons are in close proximity without a Face Covering or mask, is essential to slowing the spread of COVID-19.
 It is imperative that all persons and businesses within in the City take personal responsibility and follow all restrictions and infection control precautions required by this Health Order.